-Bill to Provide Veterans with Acupuncture Access Introduced in House
+Bill to provide veterans with acupuncture access introduced in House

 A measure to expand acupuncture access to veterans was introduced last week in the House of Representatives.

-The bill, called the “Acupuncture for Our Heroes Act,” was sponsored by Rep. Judy Chu (D-CA) and would require acupuncturist services be available at veterans health facilities.
+The bill, called the "Acupuncture for Our Heroes Act," was sponsored by Rep. Judy Chu, D-California, and would require acupuncturist services be available at veterans health facilities.
 In an email to NBC News, Chu said she has seen how useful acupuncture was in treating pain and other health problems.

 "But I've also seen how stigma or lack of understanding of acupuncture and traditional Asian medicine has put it out of reach for many as insurance won't cover the treatment," Chu told NBC News.
 "This means fewer options at exactly the time when we need more."